East West 101: Season one

 The first season centered around two detectives, Zane Malik (Don Hany), a Muslim and Ray Crowley (William McInnes), an Anglo-Australian, who are pitted against each other in a struggle for respect.
 They try to balance work with their own cultural and religious beliefs, which results in tension between cultures, egos and workmates.
 Recurring stories throughout the season include Malik's search for the man who shot his father and Crowley's struggle with his son's death.
 The cast also included Susie Porter as Inspector Patricia Wright, Aaron Fa'aoso as Detective Sonny Koa, Daniela Farinacci as Detective Helen Callas and Renee Lim as Jung Lim.
 Zane's father, Rahman Malik, is played by Taffy (Toffeek) Hany, the real life father of Don Hany.

 Season two

 In season two, detective Malik is caught up in the aftermath of a car bomb which has killed two men, and heralded the arrival of NSO Agent Richard Skeritt (Gerald Lepkowski).
 The attack seemingly has links to a Muslim terrorist threat that they work to uncover.
 Meanwhile, Patricia Wright navigates her tumultuous relationship with her family, including her unpredictable brother, Craig (Gyton Grantley) and father, Mick (Richard Carter).
 Helen Callas, heavily pregnant, Sonny Koa and Jung Lim also return, investigating crimes that cross cultural boundaries in Sydney's multicultural inner west.

 Season three

-Following a deadly armored bank transport robbery by a highly organized team, Malik's wife Amina and son Amir are involved in a seemingly unrelated car accident.
+Following a deadly armoured bank transport robbery by a highly organized team, Malik's wife Amina and son Amir are involved in a seemingly unrelated car accident.
 After Amir dies of an undetected aortic dissection, Malik takes the accident investigation personally.